HomeTrue North Blog

 Aerial view of Banff townsite and Tunnel Mountain

 The Bow Valley Parkway is a scenic yet leisurely driving route from Banff to Lake Louise.
+Originally constructed in the 1930s, it served as the primary scenic route, offering travelers a picturesque journey through the heart of the Canadian Rockies.
+It now is considered a quieter and more beautiful alternative to the Trans-Canada Highway.
 It is a quieter and more beautiful alternative to the Trans-Canada Highway.

 Johnston Canyon is a great attraction on the route, which is a thundering waterfall in summer and a frozen wonder in winter.